NotNite/RNSReloaded/RnsReloaded.FuzzyMechanicPack/README.md

 Call this by using `bp_apply_hbs_synced` and passing in the following custom arguments:

     type: set this to 1 to enable this variant.
-0 will always be default colormatch.
+0 will always be default buff pattern.
           Higher values may be used for future variants
     hbsIndex: the index of the buff to add (string hbsName for Reloaded callers)
     hbsDuration: the duration of the buff